d180cf/tsumego.js/viewer/README.md

 ﻿This "viewer" was written before I realized that if I use SGF as the input and output format, I'll be able to use GoGui to inspect it.
+Most likely this viewer will go away soon.